 and intervening agency to have contact with the child, and supports the child in all aspects of the investigation or ongoing intervention.

 At least one child has the intellectual or emotional capacity to ask for help.
-He/she understands his/her family environment in relation to any real or perceived threats to safety and
+They understand their family environment in relation to any real or perceived threats to safety and is able to communicate at least two options for obtaining immediate assistance if needed (e.g., calling 911, running to neighbor, telling teacher).

-When faced with a potentially dangerous situation, at least one child can currently name adults who care about him/her and who would be able to help him/her in the future.
+When faced with a potentially dangerous situation, at least one child can currently name adults who care about them and who would be able to help them in the future.
+Child also has strategies for how to reach the adults.

 Other

-that could be built upon in a safety plan but do not, by themselves, fully address the safety
+Other qualitative actions, resources, and coping demonstrated by the caregiver or family that could be built upon in a safety plan but do not, by themselves, fully address the safety threat.

 The following actions should be assessed, considered, and built upon when creating a safety plan.
 Mark all that apply to the household.